The Friends University Chamber Orchestra will present a concert at noon in the lower level of Casado on Wednesday, April 1, 2015.

 Amy graduated from Fort Hays State University with a degree in Studio Art.

 Both the exhibit and reception will be held in the art gallery in the Riney Fine Arts Building on Friends University Campus at 2100 W. University Ave., Wichita, Kan., and is free and open to the public

-The Friends University Theatre department will perform "The Wakefield Mysteries" by Adrian Henri at 7:30 p.m.
-Jan.
-23-25, and 2 p.m.
-Jan.
-26 in the Riney Fine Arts Center’s Sebits Auditorium.
+The Friends University Theatre Department will present the “The Elephant Man” by Bernard Pomerance on March 12-14, 2015 at 7:30 p.m. and 2 p.m. on March 14 in the Cornerstone Studio Theatre in the Riney Fine Arts Center.